Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 systemctl status bumblebeed.service
 </pre>

-After XOrg is installed, the Bumblebee instalation can be tested with:
+After XOrg is installed, the Bumblebee instalation can be tested.

 <pre>
 optirun glxgears -info